-Supervisor Qualifications All adult supervisors must comply with the Working with Children Authority - Blue Cards procedure and be able to identify, and respond to, risks or hazards that may emerge during the activity. \sqrt A registered teacher must be appointed to maintain overall responsibility for the activity. $\checkmark$ At least one adult supervisor is required to be: A registered teacher with competence (knowledge and skills) in teaching the activity V or An adult supervisor, working under the direct supervision of a registered teacher, with qualifications in the activity or similar.
-Visiting camp groups are required to have a specified first aid trained person available if required.
+Supervisor Qualifications All adult supervisors must comply with the Working with Children Authority - Blue Cards procedure and be able to identify, and respond to, risks or hazards that may emerge during the activity.
+A registered teacher must be appointed to maintain overall responsibility for the activity.
+At least one adult supervisor is required to be: A registered teacher with competence (knowledge and skills) in teaching the activity Image: Comparison of a registered teacher, with qualifications in the activity or similar.
+Visiting camp groups are required to have a specified first aid trained person if independently conducting the activity.

-Facilities and Equipment Consult Chemicals in curriculum activities for support in assessing the risks of chemicals used with/by students in curriculum activities. $\checkmark$ If a CARA record is required in OneSchool, a summary of chemicals, plant, equipment and/or materials used in the activity must be provided by entering directly onto the CARA record in OneSchool or by attaching a summary.
-Sample templates are provided on Chemicals in curriculum activities and Plant , equipment and materials in curriculum activities . \sqrt Location must be suitable for the activity being undertaken, including sufficient space, adequate lighting and ventilation to ensure safe participation and that safety rules and procedures can be followed.
+Facilities and Equipment Consult Chemicals in curriculum activities for support in assessing the risks of chemicals used with/by students in curriculum activities. \checkmark If a CARA record is required in OneSchool, a summary of chemicals, plant, equipment and/or materials used in the activity must be provided by entering directly onto the CARA record in OneSchool or by attaching a summary.
+Sample templates are provided on Chemicals in curriculum activities and Plant, equipment and materials in curriculum activities .
+Location must be suitable for the activity being undertaken, including sufficient space, adequate lighting and ventilation to ensure safe participation and that safety rules and procedures can be followed.
 This may be in a specialised facility (e.g. laboratory) or other suitable location (e.g. incursion, field trip).
-Undertake a reconnaissance of new or infrequently used locations to ascertain suitability. \sqrt Designated areas for the activity, spectators and vehicles are established (e.g. safety/exclusion zones considering buildings, pedestrians, members of the public, vehicles and other activities). $\checkmark$ Participants must wear Personal protective equipment as relevant (e.g. enclosed footwear).
-V Equipment must be sized to match the ability and strength of students and used in accordance with the manufacturer's instructions. $\checkmark$ If privately owned equipment is being used, Principal approval and owner consent/insurance details must be obtained prior to the activity.
-V Blip and slide undertaken on slope running between top and bottom oval.
-Students required to wear SunSmart clothing, thirts and pants and detergent must be used with care.
+Undertake a reconnaissance of new or infrequently used locations to ascertain suitability.
+Designated areas for the activity, spectators and vehicles are established (e.g. safety/exclusion zones considering buildings, pedestrians, members of the public, vehicles and other activities). \checkmark Participants must wear Personal protective equipment as relevant (e.g. enclosed footwear). \checkmark Equipment must be sized to match the ability and strength of students and used in accordance with the manufacturer's instructions.
+If privately owned equipment is being used, Principal approval and owner consent/insurance details must be obtained prior to the activity. \checkmark Slip and slide undertaken on slope running between top and bottom oval.
+Students required to wear SunSmart clothing, shirts and pants and detergent must be used with care.